 He had previously been MP for Ealing, Acton and Shepherd's Bush from 2005 to 2010 and before that, Leader of the London Borough of Hammersmith and Fulham Council.
-He is currently a Shadow Justice Minister, serving on the Labour Party's frontbench.
+He is currently a Shadow Minister for Housing and Shadow Minister for London, serving on the Labour Party's frontbench.

 Andy was born in Hammersmith and educated at Peterborough Primary School on Clancarty Road.
 At 11, he went to the independent Latymer Upper School before being admitted to the University of Exeter, where he read English between 1979 and 1982.
 For the next 16 years he lived in Hammersmith before moving in 1998 to Askew Road in Shepherds Bush.

 In the 1980s Andy had a number of jobs working in the voluntary, public and private sectors.
 Andy worked for the British Safety Council, a charity based on Hammersmith Broadway, and for Hammersmith & Fulham Council in libraries around the borough and at Fulham Town Hall.
 He then worked for commercial PR firms before moving on to research, first for the BBC and then in Parliament.
 He spent two years in this role for Michael Meacher MP when he was Shadow Secretary for Employment and Social Security.

 In his early thirties he studied Law, qualifying as a barrister in 1993.
 He practised from the Bridewell Chambers in Blackfriars in criminal and civil law before specialising in personal injury and housing law.
 He stopped practising when elected as MP for Ealing, Acton & Shepherds Bush in 2005.